-If your doctor rules these out, the dry skin on your face may be caused by a lack of moisture in your skin.
+If your doctor rules these issues out, then a lack of moisture in your skin may be the cause of the dry skin on your face.
 Luckily, there are plenty of things you can try at home to get softer, smoother skin.

-These tips can help to soothe dry patches on your face and body.
+To soothe dry patches on your face and body, these four tips can help.

 - Jojoba oil